mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Some have been concerned that DoH {{?RFC8484}} also has this type of centralization risk, because initial deployments only offered a single, pre-selected service run by one commercial operator.

-In all of these cases, voluntary standards have limited means to address centralization risks.
-Deployment of interoperable, well-defined, widely-reviewed and openly available documents is preferable to proprietary protocols in these cases, so the standardization of such protocols SHOULD NOT be refused merely due to external centralization risk.
+In all of these cases, voluntary technical standards have limited means to address centralization risks.
+However, if a viable standards-based solution is defined for these functions, other regulation modalities (e.g., legal) might be in a position to better mitigate centralization risks by requiring their use.
+Therefore, definition of interoperable, widely-reviewed and openly available protocols is preferable to proprietary ones in these cases, so the standardization of such protocols SHOULD NOT be refused merely due to external centralization risk.

+## Optional Centralization is Still Centralization

+Often, potentially centralized functions are defined to be optional in protocols -- either optional to implement, optional to use, or both.
+For example, it might be optional to configure a particular type of intermediary to interpose a desired function.

+When the choice of whether and how to use such options is generally in the hands of the endpoints, there is little centralization risk.
+However, when they can be compelled -- economically, legally, or socially -- to make a specific choice, there may be centralization risk present.

+For example, when a protocol can operate in a decentralized fashion, but offers additional benefits when an intermediary is used, there might be centralization risk if those additional benefits accrue into few hands.

+As such, merely being optional is not a reason to allow centralization in Internet protocols.

 ## Protocol Evolution and Centralization